GrowthDeFi/growthdefi-v1-core/README.md

       * gacREN
       * gacSNX
       * gacYFI
+  * gToken (Type 3)
     * stkGRO

-Other gTokens based on other platforms (such as Aave, Curve, etc) will be added to the hierarchy in the future.
+Other gTokens based on other platforms will be added to the hierarchy in the future.

 ### Basic gToken functionality